Kamayani Bisht

 Kamayani Bisht (born 20 August 1974), also known as Kamayani Vashisht, is an Indian academician, poet, and actor based in Shimla, Himachal Pradesh, India.
 She is noted for her poetry in English.
-Her anthology The Witch Must Die and Other Poems (2019) was in the final shortlist for the 'Sahitya Akademi Award for Writing in English (2022)', the – the Government of India's highest annual recognition for writing in the English language.
+Her anthology The Witch Must Die and Other Poems (2019) was in the final shortlist for the 'Sahitya Akademi Award for Writing in English (2022)', the Government of India's highest annual recognition for writing in the English language.
 She is also noted for her roles in Siddharth Chauhan's critically-acclaimed short films that explore queer issues.

 Education

 Bisht did her undergraduate studies in English Literature at St. Bede's College, Shimla.
 She did her Masters and PhD in English Literature at the Himachal Pradesh University.
 The title of her doctoral degree, awarded in 2015–16, was The Evolving Matrices of Fantasy: Revisiting the Fairy Tales of Hans Christian Andersen and The Brothers Grimm.

 Career

 Academic

 Bisht currently serves as Principal, Jawahar Lal Nehru College of Fine Arts, Shimla.

 Earlier, she taught English at the Government College, Sanjauli, and the Government College, Theog.